 by controlling the \textit{selective type I error for clustering} at level $\alpha$, i.e. by ensuring that

-The ideal scenario to define a $p$-value for \eqref{h0} satisfying \eqref{sel_typeI} would be to only condition on the event $\lbrace \hat{C}_1,\hat{C}_2\in\mathcal{C}(\mathbf{X})\rbrace$, which is the broader conditioning set that allows selective type I error control.
-However, making the $p$-value analytically tractable often needs the refinement of the conditioning set by adding more technical events (see also Section~\ref{sec:finer_cond}).
-In \cite{Gao}, the authors consider a test statistic of the form $\norm{\bar{X}_{\hat{C}_1}-\bar{X}_{\hat{C}_2}}_2$ and introduce the quantity
+If the inequality in the previous equation can be replaced by an equality, we will say that the selective type I error is controlled \textit{exactly at level $\alpha$}.
+The ideal scenario to define a $p$-value for \eqref{h0} satisfying \eqref{sel_typeI} would be to only condition on the event $\lbrace \mG_1,\mG_2\in\mathcal{C}(\mathbf{X})\rbrace$, which is the broader conditioning set that allows selective type I error control.
+However, making the $p$-value analytically tractable often needs the refinement of the conditioning set by adding extra technical events (see also Appendix~\ref{sec:finer_cond}).